Short course Research Methods in Translation and Interpreting Studies (II): Specific Research and Scientific Communication Skills 2020

 Admission criteria

-Applicants will be required to submit a copy of their CV and their relevant university diplomas in order to confirm their admission.
+Applicants will be required to submit a copy of their relevant university diplomas, their CV, a cover letter and a one-page description of a prospective research project in order for their application to be considered.
 Applicants do not have to be registered as regular PhD students at the University of Geneva in order to participate in this virtual programme.
 PhD students officially registered at FTI can participate in the programme as part of their doctoral training.

 Number of participants